uajqq/weewx-belchertown-new/README.md

 * Real-time streaming updates on the front page of the webpage without neededing to reload the website. (weewx-mqtt extension required and an MQTT server with Websockets required.)
 * Extensive graphing system with full customized control on observations, historical timescale, grouping and more.
 Graphs also update automatically without needing to reload the website.
 * Light and Dark Mode with automatic switching based on sunset and sunrise.
 * Forecast data updated every hour without needing to reload the website.
-(A free AerisWeather API key required.
+(A free Xweather API key required.
 You qualify for a free key by submitting weather observations to pwsweather.)
 * Information on your closest earthquake updated automatically.
 * Weather records for the current year, and for all time.
 * Responsive design.
 Mobile and iPad landscape ready!
 Use your mobile phone or iPad in landscape mode as an additional live console display.